stoem/flex-challenge/README.md

 ## Flex Programming Task

-In order to be considered for the Flex position, you must complete the following steps.
+In order to be considered for the Flex position we ask you to complete the following steps.

 *Note: This task should take no longer than 1-2 hours at the most.
 Please read the entire project spec before you start work.*

 ### Prerequisites

-- Please note that this will require some ActionScript3, Flex and git knowledge.
+- This task requires some ActionScript3, Flex and git knowledge.
 - You will need to have a Flex IDE (Flash Builder ideally) installed to complete this task.

 ## Task